-- We work with local Councils to establish parking zones in areas where space is limited.
+- We work with local councils and organisations to establish parking zones in areas where space is limited.
 It is of course a prerequisite that all actors adhere to these zones and that zones are identified as a joint effort.

 - We have balancing crews who actively move the bikes and clean up where parking of the bikes is an obstacle to normal traffic